Kaiser-Willys Jeep CJ5

 In 1969, Kaiser-Jeep introduced three new RV's as part of their "Great Jeep Escape" campaign.
 The Camper was mounted in the bed of a CJ5, and extended beyond the back and carrying it's own axle and brakes.
 It also extended above the front roof of the CJ5, where the main bed was located.
 The camper had room to sleep four.

 Kaiser-Jeep also sold these campers separately, as they would fit any CJ5 made since 1955.
-There were only 336 Jeep CJ Campers built in 1969.
+Only 336 Jeep CJ Campers were sold in 1969.
 When AMC bought out Kaiser-Jeep in February 1970, the camper option was discontinued.

 1969 Jeep 462